-Assurance Component Documentation describing how the requirements are met ALC_FLR.1 A defect handling procedure is in place.
-ALC_LCD.1 The life cycle definition is described in separate documents.
-ALC_TAT.1 See above ATE_COV.2 Detailed test plans and a test coverage and depth analysis are produced to test the TOE.
-ATE_DPT.1 See above ATE_FUN.1 Testing will be performed on different platforms that are defined in this Security Target.
+Assurance Component Documentation describing how the requirements are met ATE_DPT.1 See above ATE_FUN.1 Testing will be performed on different platforms that are defined in this Security Target.
 Test results will be documented.
 ATE_IND.2 The evaluation facility will perform and document independent tests.
 AVA_MSU.2 The misuse analysis will be provided.
 AVA_SOF.1 The Strength of Function Analysis will be provided .
 AVA_VLA.2 A vulnerability analysis will be provided.